Person finishing an interior drywall seam with joint compound to fix a crack in drywall

 Step 6: Prime and Paint

-- Apply a coat of primer over the patched area, slightly past where the joint compound goes.
-Drywall compound is much more porous than the surrounding paint — without primer, the patch will show through as a dull spot.
+1. Apply a coat of primer over the patched area, slightly past where the joint compound goes.
+Drywall compound is much more porous than the surrounding paint, without primer, the patch shows through as a dull spot.

 The most common nuisance crack is the one above a doorway or window.
+Diagonal, coming off the upper corner of the frame.
 These appear because the framing above the opening flexes slightly when the door is slammed or under seasonal humidity changes.
-The mesh tape method works here, but for the most durable repair, consider:
+The mesh tape method works here, but for the most durable repair on a stress crack:

 Common Mistakes to Avoid